 Power Clean sets and reps: How many sets should I do in the Power Clean?

 Repetitions and sets are closely related, as you could see in the examples above (3 sets of 6 repetitions versus 6 sets of 3 repetitions or 3 sets of 8 repetitions versus 8 sets of 3 repetitions).

 The missing link in this equation is now the training intensity.

 Training volume (sets and reps) are inversely related to training intensity, which means the higher the training intensity the lower the training volume can be and needs to be and vice-versa.

-How much weight should I Power Clean?
+Power Clean standards: How much weight should I Power Clean?

-In a nutshell it describes what is an acceptable result, a good result, a very good result and an excellent result.
+In a nutshell, it describes what is an acceptable result, a good result, a very good result and an excellent result.

 Have a look at the table from the article The Ultimate Guide to Power Cleans

 As I mentioned in the article, please treat the numbers with care.
 These numbers are guidelines and meant for athletes that have consolidated the Power Clean technique.